pixelated/pixelated-user-agent/provisioning/README.md

  Setup for developers
 =====================
 The following instructions describe how to setup a Vagrant box for development.
-You need to have Vagrant installed on your system.
+You need to have Vagrant installed on your system (tested using Vagrant 1.7.1).

 # Vagrant setup